chStaiger/surfiam-graph-vis/README.md

 # Configuration
 Standard graphs, node colours and edge colours can be submitted to the tool through a config file.
 We provide an [example config file](configs/sram_config.toml) to illustrate how node and edge type determine the colour and to show two standard example graphs for an SRAM collaboration.

+## Nodes
+A graph consists of nodes and edges.
+An edge defines a connection between two nodes.

+In the section `node_types` you will find a list of all defined nodes for all possible SRAM graphs/networks.
+Each node has a name and a level e.g. `ORG_ADMIN.name = "admin"` and `ORG_ADMIN.level`.

+The name groups nodes into functions or roles and gives them a common color as defined in the section `[node_colors]`.
+E.g. all nodes with the name `admin` will be plotted in green.
+You can change those colours in the section `[node_colors]`.
+If necessary you can also regroup those nodes by changing the labels and their respective counterpart in the colour section.

+The node level determines on which level in the graph hierarchy the nodes of the respective type will be plotted.
+For SRAM the `ORGANISATION` is the top level indicated by the smallest number and appears in the graphs always on left side of the plot.

+## Edges
+Similar to nodes we offer a section `[edge_colors]` to define the color of edges.
+All edge types are listed in this section too.
+You can extend that section.
+However, to add a new type of edge requires adjusting the code for the rendering of graphs coming from a real SRAM connection or json file.

+[!CAUTION]
+The node types and the edge types are also used to render graphs from actual SRAM json exports.
+You can add edge types, node types and you can change the node type names or levels.
+Do not delete any of the existing node or edge types.

 ## Configured SRAM graphs
 ### Adding a new graph section